ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 ---
-title: eBPF - My first 2 days with it.
+title: 'eBPF: My first 2 days with it.'
 date: "2019-07-27T22:25:00.000Z"
 description: "In the last two months I kept seeing posts, tweets and articles about eBPF..."
 ---